 - Design a PD controller with real zeros using sisotool to meet the design specs.
 (It may be difficult to meet the PO constraint, do the best you can.)
 Use a constant prefilter (i.e., a number).
 However, the number will probably not be 1!
 You will probably need to use sisotool to get reasonably close, but then use the prefilter to get the steady state error correct. - Implement the correct gains into closedloop.mdl - Simulate the system for 1.5 seconds.
-Be sure to use radians for the Model 205 system!
-If the design constrains are not met, or the control effort hits a limit, redesign your controller (you might also try a lower input signal) - Compile the correct closed loop ECP Simulink driver, connect to the system, and run the simulation. - Use the compare1.m file (or a modification of it) to plot the results of both the simulation and the real system on one nice, neatly labeled graph.
+If the design constrains are not met, or the control effort hits a limit, redesign your controller (you might also try a lower input signal)

+- Compile the correct closed loop ECP Simulink driver, connect to the system, and run the simulation. - Use the compare1.m file (or a modification of it) to plot the results of both the simulation and the real system on one nice, neatly labeled graph.
 The results for the torsional systems must be displayed in degrees.
 You need to include this graph in your memo.
-Be sure to include the values of k_p, k_i, and k_d in your memo. - Change the prefilter to cancel the zeros of the closed loop system and still have a steady state error of zero.
+Be sure to include the values of $k_p$ , $k_i$ , and $k_d$ in your memo. - Change the prefilter to cancel the zeros of the closed loop system and still have a steady state error of zero.
 Rerun the simulation, recompile the ECP system, run the ECP system, and compare the predicted with the measured response.
 You also need to include this graph in your memo.
-Be sure to include the values of k_n, k_i, and k_d in your memo.
+Be sure to include the values of $k_p$ , $k_i$ , and $k_d$ in your memo.